timescale/docs.timescale.com-content/using-timescaledb/reading-data.md

-Yet the standard approach for minimizing the amount of data one needs to search -- using a time predicate to tightly bound the amount of time (number of chunks) one needs to traverse -- is not sound if you can't guarantee that all items has at least one record within that period.
+Yet the standard approach for minimizing the amount of data one needs to search -- using a time predicate to tightly bound the amount of time (number of chunks) one needs to traverse -- is not sound if you can't guarantee that all items have at least one record within that period.

 Instead, a last point query effectively determines, for each unique